 The potential for DMSP cleavage to occur is more than twice that of DMSP demethylation (Figure 4C, Table 3*).
 This ratio differs from estimates from the marine environment that place demethylation potential as up to two orders of magnitude higher than cleavage (Howard et al., 2008; Todd et al., 2009; Todd et al., 2011b; Reisch et al., 2011).
 The frequency of DMSP lyase genes in Organic Lake far exceeded those of the GOS expedition or from nearby Ace Lake (Table 3).
-It has been proposed that the cleavage pathway may be underrepresented in the ocean environment because 1) ecologically relevant Ddd enzymes may not have been discovered 2) larger or particle-attached bacteria have not been sampled or 3) that DMSP cleavage is not performed principally by bacteria (Moran et al., 2012). cleavage may be the rule in non-marine saline systemsPunta Cormorant (Todd et al., 2009). (*check for bias to 0.1 fraction).
-This provides come insight into conditions may favor different fates of DMSP.
-It appears hypersaline coastal environments may favor a “messy-eater” strategy of sulfur compound utilization as sulfur is in excess. (*ref).
+It has been proposed that the cleavage pathway may be underrepresented in the ocean environment because 1) ecologically relevant Ddd enzymes may not have been discovered 2) larger or particle-attached bacteria have not been sampled or 3) that DMSP cleavage is not performed principally by bacteria (Moran et al., 2012).
+Organic Lake is a marine-derived system where known DMSP lyase genes are highly abundant and linked to close relatives of marine bacteria.
+These genes were more abundant on the larger size fraction (Table 3) indicating some the DMSP lysis potential may be under-sampled in the marine metagenomes due to bias against large or particle attached communities.
+However, the DMSP lyase genes were still clearly abundant in the 0.1 µm fraction in Organic Lake suggesting the dominance of DMSP lysis potential is Organic Lake is related to the high density of DMSP degrading bacteria and not due to sampling larger size fractions.
+There is evidence that prevalence of DMSP cleavage may be the rule in hypersaline systems, as was observed in the Punta Cormorant hypersaline lagoon (Todd et al., 2009) and for saltern ponds (Raina et al., 2010).
+This provides some hints of the conditions that may favor the relatively wasteful lysis pathway, where both sulfur and carbon is lost to the organism performing the DMSP lysis, over the more ‘thrifty’ demethylation pathway; particularly in the Roseobacter lineages that can also perform either process.
+One possibility proposed by Johnston et al. (2008) is that when sulfur is in excess and the organism can easily assimilate alternative sulfur sources, the lysis pathway may be competitive.
+This is in contrast to SAR11 for which a dependence on assimilation of reduced sulfur would favour demethylation.

 Conclusion

 Through the use of shotgun metagenomics and size partioning of samples, we discovered that the lake system is dominated by remineralization and not net C and N fixation.
 The microbial community is characterized by organic material degradation, nutrient uptake and heterotrophy that occurs greatly in excess of fixation.
-However, the most active layer in the lake exists below the pycnocline/oxycline where cell and VLP numbers and nutrients are hightest, turbidity is lowest due to microbial degradation of particulate matter, and processes occur, such as CO oxidation that may lead to carbon conservation.
+However, the most active layer in the lake exists below the pycnocline/oxycline where cell and VLP numbers and nutrients are highest, turbidity is lowest due to microbial degradation of particulate matter, and processes occur, such as CO oxidation that may lead to carbon conservation.
 While the upper mixed zone is characterized by Dunaliella and chlorophyte algae performing primary production and polymeric algal material is remineralized by Psychroflexus, the deep zone is characterized by facultative anaerobic autotrophy and CO oxidation by Marinobacter and Roseovarius.
 In the deep zone, particularly the active layer, Marinobacter and Roseovarius play key roles in DMS formation by synthesizing DMSP lyases to catalyse DMSP cleavage of the DMSP generated by upper mixed zone phototrophic algae.
 The low potential for dissimilatory sulfur cycling (both S oxidation and DSR) and relatively stable waters of the deep zone, combined with the generation of DMS from DMSP, facilitate the accumulation of a high level of DMS in the lake.